toptensoftware/codeonly/readme.md

 Components support the `bind`, `export`, `if` and `foreach` attributes, and events can be connected using the `on_` prefix (`Component` extends `EventTarget` and can raise their own events).

+The `$` property on a component reference is a short-cut alias for a component property called `content`.

 All other properties are assigned directly to the component instance.